 Besides the evaluation of the precipitation, maximum and minimum temperatures, which are provided by all the individual EURO-CORDEX RCMs, four different multi-model ensembles to represent these parameters were also analysed (see below).
 This allows the assessment of the ability of each ensemble to simulate historical and future projected conditions, as well as the quantification of their uncertainty.
 Additionally, five different groups of EURO-CORDEX RCMs were considered to compute the different multi-model ensembles: all the 45 RCMs; 13 RCMs that have in common all the experiments; the 22 RCMs from RCP2.6; the 20 RCMs from RCP4.5; and the 43 RCMs from RCP8.5 (Table 2.1 shows all this information).

-Hence, for the precipitation, maximum and minimum temperatures (V) four multi-model ensembles were constructed.
-The first is an ensemble produced for each variable based on its overall model performance weights:
+Hence, for the precipitation, maximum and minimum temperatures (V) four multi-model ensembles were constructed as follows: